Adaptive-Music/frogophone/README.md

 * Promotes inclusion when used in ensembles as it can be set to play in tune with any song.

 ### Chord Mode Selection
-* The instrument can be cycled between single note, triad chord, and power chord mode with the 4-button combination below.
+* The instrument can be cycled between different chord modes with the 4-button combination below, giving the instrument greater versatility.
-* Allows for a wide range of harmonious, suitable
-// TODO FINISH THIS!!
+    * **Single note mode:** Standard mode, with each button playing one note.
+    * **Triad chord mode:** Plays a triad chord with each button press, creating a full, rich harmony easily.
+    * **Power chord mode:** Power chords, when used with a suggested rock guitar setting on the synthesiser, can be used to produce powerful riffs.
+* Constructing chords typically requires solid music theory experience to determine the correct notes that belong together.
+Performing a chord would also normally require a high degree of dexterity to hit multiple buttons correctly at once.
+* Frogophone's chord mode makes playing chords more accessible for people with disabilities who may struggle with applying both the theoretical knowledge and physical coordination required to perform a chord, as the software works out the correct notes and plays them all at once, with just a single button press.

 ## Instructions